dmitrish/Jetpack-Compose-Android-History-Calendar-App/README.md

-Open-sourcing and re-writing an app I wrote a couple of years ago.
+Open-sourcing as I am re-writing (based on a better understanding of Compose) an app I wrote a couple of years ago.
 <p><a href="https://play.google.com/store/apps/details?id=com.coroutines.historycat">History Calendar app on Google Play Store</a></p>
 <p></p>
 Also, creating a follow-along tutorial.